nuxt-modules/og-image/README.md

 </template>
 ```

-## Caching
+## Runtime Caching

-It's recommended to cache your images to reduce the load on your server.
-This can be achieved
+When images are generated at runtime, caching is enabled by default to reduce the load on your server.

+By default, it will use the default storage engine for your Nitro preset.
-by providing a `runtimeCacheStorage` option to the `ogImage` config.
+You can customise the storage engine by providing a `runtimeCacheStorage` option to the `ogImage` config.

-This `runtimeCacheStorage` option takes the same configuration as the Nuxt `nitro.storage` option.
+The option takes the same configuration as the Nuxt `nitro.storage` option.
 See the [Nitro Storage Layer](https://nitro.unjs.io/guide/storage) documentation for more details.

 For example: